Probing untouchable environment as a resource for quantum computing: A protocol for state-steering toward the fulfillment of the ME condition

-Theorem \ref{sec protocol theorem 1} can now be proven with these lemmas and facts.\\ {\bf (Proof of Theorem \ref{sec protocol theorem 1})} \\ \quad Note that the state on the joint system $SEA$ is always pure throughout the protocol as long as all the local filtering operations succeed.
-Since the local filtering operation $\mathcal{F}_\textrm{LF}^A$ preserves the Schmidt rank of $\ket{\Psi_{SEA}}$ with respect to the partition $A|SE$, the execution of Step 1 increases the Schmidt rank of $\ket{\Psi_{SEA}}$ by at least $1$ (as we have seen above).
+Theorem \ref{sec:protocol_theorem_1} can now be proven with these lemmas and facts.\\ {\bf (Proof of Theorem \ref{sec:protocol_theorem_1})} \\ \quad The state on the joint system $SEA$ is always pure throughout the protocol as long as all the local filtering operations succeed.
+Since the local filtering operation $\mathcal{F}_\textrm{LF}^A$ preserves the Schmidt rank (increased due to time evolution) of $\ket{\Psi_{SEA}}$ with respect to the partition $SE|A$, the execution of Step 1 increases the Schmidt rank of $\ket{\Psi_{SEA}}$ by at least $1$ (as we have seen above).
 The Schmidt rank of $\ket{\Psi_{SEA}}$ with respect to the same partition is obviously smaller than $d_E$.
 Thus $C$ is no greater than $d_E$ and the statement of the theorem follows. $\blacksquare$\\

-The following lemma shows another, more intuitive, meaning of $\Delta E_{SE}$: \begin{Lemma} The following equation holds for $\Delta E_{SE}$:
+The following lemma shows another, more intuitive, meaning of $\Delta E_{SA}$: \begin{Lemma} The following equation holds for $\Delta E_{SA}$: